What you'll learn

 - You can only use meeting nicknames with people in your organization.
-This feature is currently only available to G Suite users.
+This feature is currently only available to Google Workspace users.

 If your organization has purchased and installed a Meet hardware device, you can also type the meeting code or nickname into that device.

-If you have issues joining a meeting, see Troubleshoot issues with Google Meet.
+If you have issues joining a meeting, see Troubleshoot issues with joining and creating meetings.

 If your camera is turned on, participants continue to see your video while you're presenting.

-For presenting issues, see Troubleshoot issues with Google Meet.
+For presenting issues, see Troubleshoot camera and presentation issues.